Commonly we try to stop to think about the value proposition definition. We take an attempt at simplifying how we look at value propositions.

 Technical value: The value delivered at the lowest most basic level is technical value.
 It’s where a product or service helps create improvements in the areas of systems, processes, or people.

 A piece of software which helps automate an existing manual process is an example of this.

 Business value: When technical value is delivered, it can work its way up and create improvements at the business level.
 Usually these are seen in the areas of revenue, costs, and/or delivery of services.

 To continue with the same example, if you automate a manual process, in turn their costs will decrease because the need for labor decreases.

 Personal value: Typically, you’ll see value delivered at the personal level when technical and business value are achieved.
 There are personal benefits which will be evident to the prospect and their employees.
 They can be improved work environment, improved compensation, and/or improved career path.

 It can lead to a better work-life-balance for the prospect that buys from you if you assist a business in automation and decreasing costs because they may have to work less on the weekends.

 Bringing it all Together

-You can clearly see that the value proposition definition is a statement or sentence which clearly explains how you help your prospects and clients since we’ve broken the concept of value down.
+You can clearly see that the is a statement or sentence which clearly explains how you help your prospects and clients since we’ve broken the concept of value down.
 In addition, if you break down the value you offer into the three levels which are technical, business, and personal, you can then have three versions of you value proposition with one for each level.

 SalesScripter provides a call script tool that helps sales pros with the value proposition definition.